Mounika-Routhu/Technical-stuff/Interview questions/react theory.md

 ### Diffing explained - How Shallow comparision sufficient in VDOM?
 - **Diffing** is an algoirithm which does shallow comparison for only top level elements(i.e top node)
 - **How Shallow Comparison Works:**
   - For components: React compares the props and state of the component.
-If any changes detected, React will re-render the component and checks for it's children util it reaches DOM elements
+If any changes detected, React will re-render the component and by default all children re-render when parent does.
+But with memoization (like **React.memo**), You can prevent unnecessary re-renders if props haven't changed.
-  - For DOM elements: React will compare the type (e.g., div, span) and props (e.g., className, style).
+  - For DOM elements(HTML elements): React will compare the type (e.g., div, span) and props (e.g., className, style).
 If the type or props have changed, React will update the DOM element.
 - If no top-level properties have changed, there is no need for deep level comparision
 - Also, deep level comparision is expensive especially for complex websites.

 ## What will be recomputed on re-render?
 - **Recomputed on Every Render:**
-  - Functions, variables, and JSX code inside the component body
+  - Functions, variables, and JSX code(includes all child components & HTML code(<div>Hellow!</div>) inside the component body
 - **Not Recomputed on Every Render:**
   - State values declared using `useState` (they persist across renders)
   - Memoized values/functions using: